From 1 April 2017 HMRC introduced changes to the flat VAT rate scheme.

 To leave the flat rate scheme you will need to notify HMRC either by email or in writing.

 If you leave the flat rate scheme you cannot rejoin it for another 12 months.

 Valerie is an architect and she has an annual VAT inclusive turnover of £108,000.
-She has been using the flat rate scheme for the last few years with a flat rate percentage of 14.5%.
-She has therefore had an annual VAT liability of £15,660.
+Under the flat rate scheme she qualifies for a flat rate percentage of 14.5%.
+She would therefore have an annual VAT liability of £15,660.

-Her annual expenditure on goods is £1,500 spread evenly throughout the year.
-This is less than 2% of her VAT inclusive turnover so she will be classed as a Limited cost trader from 1 April 2017.
+Her annual expenditure on goods is only £2,000 spread evenly throughout the year which is less than 2% of her VAT inclusive turnover so she will be classed as a Limited cost trader.
 Her annual VAT liability will therefore increase to £17,820 an increase of £2,160 per annum.